prashantbaher/tcc-blog/_drafts/create-circle.md

 *ZP* : Z coordinate of the point on the circle perimeter

-In the above code sample I have used (0, 0, 0) for start point.
+In the above code sample I have used origin point (0, 0, 0) for circle center point.

-This is origin of sketch hence I start line from origin.
+This is origin of sketch hence I use center point at origin.

 For End point I used (0, 2, 0) which is 2 point distance in Y-direction or vertical direction.